 All students currently enrolled at Rutgers are eligible for a free and confidential legal consultation.
-In some instances, direct representation may be available through RICAP directly or by referral to a reputable attorney.
+In some instances, direct representation may be available through RICAP or by referral to a reputable attorney.
 RICAP also provides informational immigration and know-your-rights presentations on every Rutgers campus and the New Jersey community.

 Rutgers Law School takes a leadership role in educating the public about legal rights, including rights in relation to law enforcement and immigration officials.

 - Frequently Asked Questions about Power of Attorney Document (English & Español)

 - Power of Attorney Document (English & Español)

 - American Civil Liberties Union-NJ Know Your Rights Resources

 - Immigration Legal Resource Center Know Your Rights Resources